Al G. Barnes Circus: Attempted municipal incorporation

 Circa 1927, Barnes City was still considered a tourist landmark along Washington Boulevard, considered equivalent in interest to Culver City, Cecil B. DeMille Studios, and Hal Roach Studios.
-But on or around August 8, 1927, a Superior Court judge undid all the attempts at incorporation and returned any unannexed land to the pool of unincorporated Los Angeles County land; no objection was filed on behalf of the erstwhile City, and that was the end of that.
+In February 1927, Barnes announced plans to move the circus' winter quarters to Baldwin Park, saying he wanted to sell and subdivide the land along Washington Blvd. because "it is pretty well built up around here now".
+On or around August 8, 1927, a Superior Court judge undid all the attempts at incorporation and returned any unannexed land to the pool of unincorporated Los Angeles County land; no objection was filed on behalf of the erstwhile City, and that was the end of that.
 In October a second judge undid the assignment to the county.
 Regardless, Barnes City had ceased to exist as an attempted municipality.
 According to one account, "In April 1927, Barnes City became the 72nd Los Angeles annexation, adding 1160 acres.
-The location of Al Barnes Circus and Zoo, though, became part of Culver City.”
+The location of Al Barnes Circus and Zoo, though, became part of Culver City."
 The parts annexed to Los Angeles became today's Del Rey, Los Angeles.

-Barnes City is still recorded as a placename on a Thomas Brothers map likely produced in 1936.
+Barnes City was still recorded as a placename on a Thomas Brothers map likely produced in 1936.